mcharouk/aws/AdvancedArchitectingOnAWS/Synopsis.md

   * Close the tunnel
   * Restart the tunnel
 * on CGW side, it can detect failure and start failover automatically

+### Automatic failover

+* BGP in its protocol, has keepalive messages, so it can automatically detect a failover
+* Dead Peer Connection is interesting to use when static routing is configured
+* Use both for critical connections
+* IPSec VPN can detect failure on rekeying phase, but detection is slower than other methods.
+* When using 2 CGWs
+  * It's possible to set AS_PATH or MED to influence traffic and create a active/passive setup

 ### Nat-T